itstorque/itstorque/README.md

 ### 👋 Hi there!

 Hey there!
-I go by Torque /tɔɹk/ and I'm a researcher at MIT interested in hardware, superconducting electronics, computational photography and quantum computing.
-I enjoy reducing problems into math, designing devices and algorithms to be optimal and hacking functionality into existing software.
-Outside of my research, you can find me designing my own microcontroller, going on hikes or fangirling about julia.
+I go by Torque /tɔɹk/ and I'm a researcher at Microsoft Quantum working on various theory and readout aspects of building a topological quantum computer and AI/ML methods that are involved in doing so.

-I did my undergrad at MIT where I got to do research on diamond-based quantum computing, made simulators for superconducting devices and developed glasses that filter out epileptic triggers with a team of product designers.
+In my free time, you can find me working on random things including: nueral network architectures and ML theory, hardware, symbolic programming, superconducting electronics, computational photography, computational geometry and probability theory.
+I enjoy reducing problems into math, designing things (physical or theoretic :)) to be optimal and hacking functionality into existing software.
+Check out my blog to get a glimpse of my projects [itstorque.com/blog](https://www.itstorque.com/blog).

 [Visit my website to get to know me a little better](https://tareqdandachi.github.io)